bearh/soundscale/README.md

 Currently in early stages of dev and progress might be a bit slow as it's a hobby project.

-bin/ is for for binaries, the makefile moves the binary here.

-docs/ is for outdated inane info ;p

-include/ is all the headers and all that jazz.

-unused_code/ is code that isn't intergrated into this project.

 Stuff nobody cares for:
 -----------------------